-There can be no guarantee that the Corporation will be able to initiate its Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH if it is unable to secure substantial additional resources, either from a financing, a partnership or other means that it could resort to.
-In addition, the Corporation may not be able to find a partner to help with securing additional resources.
-Even if the Corporation finds a partner, the terms and conditions pursuant to which such partner may be interested in assisting the Corporation may not be suitable to the Corporation or may be unfavorable.
-Under such circumstances, the Corporation may decide to forego the search of a partner and turn to alternative sources of financing.
-If the Corporation is unable to secure additional resources, it may further postpone the initiation of its Phase 3 clinical trial until it can secure additional resources, review and amend its current protocol to reduce the costs associated with the study of tesamorelin for the potential treatment of NASH, or may cancel its Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH in the general population.
-If the Corporation is unable to, or does not proceed with, the development of tesamorelin for the treatment of NASH in the general population, it could have a material adverse effect on its potential long-term revenues, growth and prospects.
+There can be no guarantee that tesamorelin will be studied for the treatment of NASH in the general population if the Corporation is unable to find a partner to conduct the development program on its own.
+Even if the Corporation finds a partner, the terms and conditions pursuant to which such partner may be interested in assisting the Corporation may not be satisfactory to the Corporation or may be unfavorable.
+Under such circumstances, the Corporation may decide to forego the development of tesamorelin for the treatment of NASH in the general population or turn to alternative sources of financing.
+If the Corporation is unable to, or does not proceed with, the development of tesamorelin for the treatment of NASH in the general population, it could have a material adverse effect on its potential long-term revenues, growth and business prospects.